|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 This was all a bit of a shock to the system as we had never been in a gym before.
 On our first session we were shown the equipment, used the bike and treadmill, and Kristy promised individual training programs, which responded to Peter's shoulder problem, to be collected on the next session.
 The second session was much more hard work.
 The warming up with treadmill and bike was OK but it was followed by a cross trainer which was harder.
 The aim was to use up 100 calories before being allowed to stop in a target time of 7.5 mins!
 There was restricted work on the machines with weights for Peter, but there were lots of stretching exercises.
 We had 'homework' to do in the cabin, and extra material to read before appointments.
 We were however benefiting so much that he booked another set of 3 classes.
 By the end of the cruise we had a regular morning routine of cardiac work and exercises before breakfast and we subsequently bought ourselves a cross trainer for Christmas.

-Overall the tour took about 30 minutes with plenty of opportunities for questions by Jason who did an excellent job.
+Overall the tour took about 30 minutes with plenty of opportunities for questions.
 The galley seemed a model of efficiency and everything seemed extremely professional, organised and under total control - a complete contrast to the impression the TV impresarios try to give - but one has to be professional to deliver 850 4 course dinners plus all the extras twice an evening every day of the year to Cunard standards.

 From the sublime to the essential.
 There are five self-service passenger laundry rooms, near cabins 4068, 5070, 6068, 7042 and 8060.
 Between them there are 14 standard Maytag machines and tumble driers, and each has one iron and ironing board.
 The laundries are open from 0730 to 2100.
 Laundries can be noisy, so it is best not to have a cabin opposite.
 At present use is free, and detergent powder is provided.